 - The depth of the information you require

 Surveys can be used in the initial phases of a campaign to help shape your marketing plan.
 Thanks to in-depth analytics, a quick and easy survey that respondents can finish within minutes can give you a clear idea of what potential consumers need and expect.
-Data from market research surveys enable you to create effective long-term marketing plans.

 Types of Survey Questions